An Extrinsic Calibration Method between LiDAR and GNSS/INS for Autonomous Driving: EXPERIMENTS

 \subsection{Quantitative Results}

 To quantitatively evaluate the error of our calibration method, we obtained a relatively accurate calibration ground truth through the manual tuning tools in \cite{yan2022opencalib}.
-First, we got an extrinsic parameter through our calibration algorithm, and then manual tuning was performed based on this extrinsic parameter.
-After some verification by hand tuning and downstream algorithms, the result can be taken as the ground truth.
-The MAE is shown in Table \ref{table:result}.
-We made the error distribution statistics on the calibration results of thirty calibration data and obtained the residual vector whose statistical information (e.g., mean, variance) reveals the rough and refine optimization quantitatively.
+The calibration parameter was verified by various methods, compared with the measured values, and can be taken as the ground truth.
+The MAE is shown in Table \ref{table:result} and our calibration has a higher accuracy.
+We also made the distribution statistics on the calibration results of thirty calibration data and obtained the residual vector whose statistical information (e.g., mean, variance) reveals the rough and refine optimization quantitatively.
 The results are shown in Fig.~\ref{Fig.consistency_evaluation}.
 It can be seen from the figure that the fluctuation of the calibration extrinsic is smaller for rough and fine calibration, and calibration consistency is also better.
 Meanwhile, the calibration refinement further improves the calibration accuracy, especially rotation.
-On the quantitative evaluation of the z-axis, the average error of the z-axis after z-axis correction is kept within $0.01\text{ m}$.
+On the quantitative evaluation of the z-axis, the average error of the z-axis after z-axis correction is kept within $0.015\text{ m}$.